redpony/cmu-mt-11731/hw4.md

 where $\mathbf{f}(x, c, y^\*)$ is a function that takes a source phrase, context, and translation hypothesis and returns a vector of real-valued features and $w$ is a weight vector to be learned from training data.
 Here $\mathscr{L}(x, c, y^\*)$ is <i>per-instance</i> loss, which should be summed over all training instances to calculate the <i>total corpus loss</i>.

-Intuitively, what this objective says is that the score of the right translation ($y^\*$) of $x$ in context $c$ needs to be higher than the score of all the other translations (the $y^-$) of $x$, by a margin of at least $\gamma$ (you can pick any number greater than or equal to 0 for $\gamma$).
-If the model picks the wrong answer, or if it picks the right answer, but its score is too close to that of a wrong answer, you will suffer a penalty.
+Intuitively, what this objective says is that the score of the right translation ($y^\*$) of $x$ in context $c$ needs to be higher than the score of all the other translations (the $y^-$) of $x$, by a margin of at least $\gamma$ (you can pick any number greater than 0 for $\gamma$; however note that if you set it to 0, there would be a degenerate solution which set $\mathbf{w}=0$ which would not be a very useful model).
+Thus, if ranks the wrong translation in context higher than the right translation, or if it picks the right answer, but its score is too close to that of the wrong answer, you will suffer a penalty.

 Your learner should optimize this objective function using stochastic subgradient descent.
-That is you should iteratively perform the update
+That is, you should iteratively perform the update

 $$\mathbf{w}_{(i+1)} = \mathbf{w}_{(i)} - \alpha \cdot \frac{\partial \mathscr{L}(x, c, y^\*)}{\partial \mathbf{w}}$$